-Dillon has eight years of coaching experience and is in his fifth season at Boswell High School.
-He currently coaches the cornerbacks and is the Varsity Assistant Baseball Coach.
+Coach Smith currently coaches the cornerbacks and is the Varsity Assistant Baseball Coach.
 Before coming to Boswell High School, Coach Smith spent three years at Ed Willkie Middle School.
 In 2015, Coach Smith was part of the District 5-5A Coaching Staff of the Year.
 The BHS Football team were also District Champs that same year.

-Dillon was born in Topeka, Kansas, before moving to Saginaw and graduating from Boswell High School.
+Coach Smith was born in Topeka, Kansas, before moving to Saginaw and graduating from Boswell High School.
 Coach Smith played football, basketball, and baseball for the Pioneers.
 After graduation, he attended Cisco Junior College, where he played baseball.
 Coach Smith finished his college career at the University of Central Arkansas playing baseball and earning a degree in Business Finance.